Sinfaen/RSIS/docs/Tutorial.md

 # Tutorial

 ## What is RSIS
-RSIS is a highly experimental Julia/C++17 scheduling framework designed for building non real-time, and soft real-time simulations.
+RSIS is a highly experimental Julia/Rust scheduling framework designed for building non real-time, and soft real-time simulations.
 Supporting hard real-time simulations is a long term goal.
-Users develop models in C++17, while configuring their simulations in Julia.
+Users develop models in Rust, while configuring their simulations in Julia.

 ### Soft vs Hard Real-Time

-## Why Julia and C++
+## Why Julia and Rust
-One of the goals of this project is to create a framework that utilizes C++17.
-C/C++ are engineering juggernauts, and this framework intends to bring in more modern features of C++ while still being capable of compiling/linking to legacy code.
+Rust is a relatively new systems engineering language focusing heavily on speed and memory safety.
+The real-time simulation world is dominated by C & C++, and I want to help expose this world to Rust.

 Julia is similar to Python, but with a heavy focus on scientific computation.
 This naturally lends itself to handling simulation configuration.

 ## Road Map
 This framework is experimental and in development.
+- [ ] Add C++ and Fortran model language support
-- [ ] Add Model Interface Generation
+- [x] Add Model Interface Generation
 - [ ] Add Thread Generation
 - [ ] Add Non Real-Time Scheduling
 - [ ] Add Model Connection
 - [ ] Add Logging Capability
 - [ ] Add Data Replay Capability
-- [ ] Add Project Environment Handling
+- [x] Add Project Environment Handling
 - [ ] Add MacOS Soft Real-Time Scheduling
 - [ ] Add Ubuntu Soft Real-Time Scheduling
-- [ ] C++20 Rewrite
 - [ ] Add GUI
 - [ ] Add MonteCarlo Capability
 - [ ] Add Code Autogeneration

 ## Quickstart
 The basic idea behind RSIS is that models developed by the user are scheduled one after another on threads, all handled via the Julia REPL.
-The core scheduler is developed in C++, with the Julia wrapper handling the calls to the core library and also performing configuration validation.
+The core scheduler is developed in Rust, with the Julia wrapper handling the calls to the core library and also performing configuration validation.

 See [DevelopingModels](DevelopingModels.md) for more details on building models.